-The arousal theory of motivation states that motivation is tied to specific levels of “arousal”, which in psychology represents mentally alertness and attentiveness.
-People have different levels of optimal arousal that help them maintain motivation.
-However, studies show that “moderate levels of arousal” result in maximum motivation and ultimate success.
+The arousal theory of motivation states that motivation is dictated by specific levels of “arousal”, which in psychology represents mentally alertness.
+People have different levels of optimal arousal and are motivated to take actions that help them achieve their optimum level.
+However, studies show that moderate levels of arousal typically result in maximum motivation.

 How the Arousal Theory of Motivation Works

 Each and every person has a specific level of mental alertness – known as arousal – that results in optimal levels of motivation.
-When you arousal level drops below your optimal threshold, you become demotivated until you spike your arousal.
-Conversely, if your arousal level becomes too high, you also become demotivated until you do something that drops your alertness back to your desired level.
+When your arousal level drops below your optimal threshold, you become demotivated until your arousal spikes.
+At the same time, if your arousal level becomes too high, you also become demotivated until you do something that drops your alertness back to your desired level.

 On the other hand, if your arousal levels get too high, you can also become demotivated.
 For example, if you’re working too hard on the job and taking on work that’s too complex, you might become stressed and burn out.
 To combat this, you might take a long weekend to recharge, giving you time to lower your arousal back to optimal levels.
 If you’ve been too social, you might spend a weekend watching Netflix rather than going out with friends, which might increase your motivation to go out the next time a social opportunity arises.

-Overall, this type of motivation states that we are motivated to pursue actions that give us balance and stop us from becoming overstimulated.
+Overall, this motivational theory states that we are motivated to pursue actions that give us balance and stop us from becoming under or overstimulated.
 Rather than trying to maximize your mental alertness in the hopes that it will help you remain motivated and achieve your goals, seek balance that gives you periods of rest, followed by sprints towards your ultimate desires.
 You want to be a high performer, yes, but even high performers need to take it easy every now and again.

 The Yerkes-Dodson law is related to the arousal theory of motivation, which says that increased levels of mental alertness will improve motivation and performance, but only to a certain point.
 When that threshold is breached, arousal has an adverse effect in that it decreases your motivation the more mental attentiveness you have.
 This means that you have a specific level of optimal arousal unique to yourself, and it’s up to you to seek experiences that optimize your motivation and performance.

 While we might not all be taking tests at this point in our lives, the principle remains – optimal arousal is all about balance.
 Failure to find that balance results in over- or under-stimulation, causing you to become demotivated, hurting your performance.
-Further, the Yerkes-Dodson law states that a moderate level of arousal is typically optimal for most people.
+This is why the Yerkes-Dodson law states that a moderate level of arousal is typically optimal for most people.

 How to Achieve Optimal Arousal & Motivation